A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Spontaneous Symmetry Breaking: Infinite number of VEV's with Russian Doll scaling

 \section{Spontaneous Symmetry Breaking: Infinite number of VEV's with Russian Doll scaling}

 A detailed study of the interplay between the Higgs mechanism and a cyclic RG is clearly interesting theoretically, however is beyond the original scope of this article, since the original motivation was to simply find interesting RG flows for some new Higgs-like potentials with a Lie-algebraic structure.
-Nevertheless, since our model with $\Phi = \Phitilde$ is the same as for a standard Higgs potential, except for $\dagger$ replaced by $\daggerk$, it would be remiss not to first consider spontaneous symmetry breaking (SSB) for our model.
+Nevertheless, since our model with $\Phi = \Phitilde$ is the same as for a standard Higgs potential, except for $\dagger$ replaced by $\daggerk$, it would be remiss not to consider spontaneous symmetry breaking (SSB) for our model.
+Above we have only described an {\it explicit breaking} of SU(2) to U(1) rather than SSB, and the resulting beta functions.
+In this section we present arguments that this resulting beta function is meaningful {\it after} SSB.